 - agents want to earn large fees from their clients

 - fans are full of hope, or dread, at the prospect of buying someone new or selling one of their stars

 So, here is a brief guide to the language of football transfers in four easy steps.

-Officially, a club is not allowed to talk to another player while he is contracted to a club but they can ask permission to do so, particularly if the club suggest they are open to offers for the player.
-The press may report that officials from the two clubs were seen talking but if this happens while a player is still under contract, then it is known as tapping up and is illegal and could mean a fine or another form of punishment.
+Officially, a club is not allowed to talk to another player while they are contracted to a club but they can ask permission to do so, particularly if the club suggest they are open to offers for the player.
+The press (the media) may report that officials from the two clubs were seen talking but if this happens while a player is still under contract, then it is known as tapping up and this is illegal and could mean a fine or another form of punishment.
 If the talks go well then the press may suggest that the teams are close to a deal and that a bid has been made but if there are any problems then the deal falls through and no one is going anywhere.

 3. The Transfer

 There are two set periods in the year when teams can buy and sell players and this is known as the transfer window.
 A club will decide how much a player is worth, a price is put on their head and then will enter into negotiations with another club.
 When the two agree a fee and the player is happy to move, then we say that they have signed for another club, they have moved, they have been transferred and that the club has sealed the deal.
 Sometimes, if it has been a particularly quick affair and maybe rather surprising, the press say a player has been snapped up by another team.